I’m pretty much anti-grain (for the most part)

-Ok, so as you know by now, we kind of fall into the ‘anti-grain’ lifestyle.
+Ok, so as you know by now, I kind of fall into the ‘anti-grain’ lifestyle.
 This goes for most grains, most of the time, on most days.
-Occasionally, we’ll get asked the question about eating rice and we reply with the same answer “It depends on your body type and lifestyle.”
+Occasionally, I’ll get asked the question about eating rice and we reply with the same answer “It depends on your body type and lifestyle.”

-Although we don’t really recommend eating too much rice in the first place, some can actually handle it better than others.
+Although I don’t really recommend eating too much rice in the first place, some can actually handle it better than others.

 So how about we take a deeper look into this whole ‘rice dilemma’ because there seems to be a lot of confusion regarding this topic.